astronomer/docs/learn/airflow-dbt.md

 ## Step 4: Write your Airflow DAG

 The DAG you'll write uses Cosmos to create tasks from existing dbt models.
-You can add up- and downstream tasks to embed the dbt project within other actions in your data ecosystem.
+You can add upstream and downstream tasks to embed the dbt project within other actions in your data ecosystem.

 1. In your `dags` folder, create a file called `my_simple_dbt_dag.py`.